G7DAO/protocol/web3/flows/staker.md

     error UnauthorizedForPosition(address owner, address sender);
 ```

-### `STAKER-*`: If an ERC20 staking pool does not have a cooldown, a user who holds the position token should not be able to unstake a position in that staking pool before the lockup period expires
+### `STAKER-58`: If an ERC20 staking pool does not have a cooldown, a user who holds the position token should not be able to unstake a position in that staking pool before the lockup period expires

 Any attempt to do so should result in the following error: